sasdan/spaceafterborders/en/about.markdown

 Where & When
 ---
-The summer school will take place from 21-22 July 2022 in [Monte Verità](https://www.monteverita.org/en), at (or, after) the border of Italy and Switzerland.
+The summer school _Space After Borders_ will take place from 21-22 July 2022 in [Monte Verità](https://www.monteverita.org/en), at (or, after) the border of Italy and Switzerland.
 Parts of the summer school will be made available online via this website.

 Organisation and Funding